tanishq-soni/tanishq-soni/README.md

 ### Hey there 👋
 # I'm Tanishq Soni

-- 🌅 I am a student by day and programmer by night 🖥️
+- 👨‍🎓 I am undergraduate CS student and also a programmer👨🏻‍💻

 - ❤️ I love to code something unique everytime by exploring new Technologies